faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

     * Use of and instructions on how to make a rubber condom [was becoming widespread in the 1840s](https://en.wikipedia.org/wiki/History_of_condoms#18th_century).
     * A variety of birth control methods [were being published in the early 1800s](http://artsci.case.edu/dittrick/online-exhibits/history-of-birth-control/contraception-in-america-1800-1900/early-literature/), including withdrawal.

+1. Abortion was not illegal and was becoming commonplace in that era.
+A known practicioner of abortion lived in Nauvoo for some time.

+    Lauren MacIvor Thompson [summarized the data on abortion](https://www.civilwarmed.org/birth-control/) in that era:

+    > Abortions were also readily included in the universe of Civil War era birth control.
+Though the practice was never without controversy, abortion was legal in the eighteenth and nineteenth centuries until the moment of “quickening,” when the pregnant woman could feel fetal movement.
+While exact statistics are difficult to calculate, we do know that abortion rates rose steadily between 1830-1860, to one in five pregnancies.
+The most common means included the women’s ingestion of abortifacient drugs, as well as abortions performed with surgical instruments by trained practitioners (who weren’t always physicians).
-1. Smith may have used John C. Bennett's services or he or someone in Nauvoo perhaps learned to perform abortions from him.

-    See Hale's LDS apologetic/scholarly perspective [here](http://mormonpolygamydocuments.org/abortions/).

-    So, good evidence supports the fact that Bennett was practicing abortion and that he could cover up a trail of philandery using it.
+    Smith may have used John C. Bennett's services or he or someone in Nauvoo perhaps learned to perform abortions from him (see Hale's LDS apologetic/scholarly perspective [here](http://mormonpolygamydocuments.org/abortions/)).
+Evidence supports the fact that Bennett was practicing abortion and that he could cover up a trail of philandery using it.
 Sarah Pratt claimed Bennett practiced abortion on some of Joseph Smith's plural wives, but most LDS scholars discount her testimony due to possible exaggeration and inconsistencies in it.
+It is important to note that Bennett was only around Joseph Smith for [some of the time he was engaged in plural marriage](https://lecturesondoubt.com/2019/03/27/top-6-exmormon-myths/), but as explained above, abortions were not always conducted by physicians, and it's possible Bennett trained others in the practice before his departure.

-    LDS scholars also discount the abortion hypothesis because, they say, it would make Joseph look hypocritical since he taught that celestial marriage was for the purpose of raising up seed.
-However, the fact that he was sealed to a 7 month pregnant woman strongly suggests that raising up seed was not a huge practical concern for Joseph.
+    Some LDS scholars also discount the abortion hypothesis because, they say, it would make Joseph look hypocritical since he taught that celestial marriage was for the purpose of raising up seed.
+However, given his sealing to a 7 month pregnant woman, Zina Diantha Huntington Jacobs, it is reasonable to suggest that raising up seed was not always an immediate concern in his practice of polygamy.

-    Finally, it is important to note that Bennett was only around Joseph Smith for [some of the time he was engaged in plural marriage](https://lecturesondoubt.com/2019/03/27/top-6-exmormon-myths/).

 1. All of the various possible descendants have not yet been tested for paternity yet.